 Example, tow ball weight of 110kg from a 2000kg caravan = 5.5% (tow ball weight / ATM) x 100%

-If your weight is too low, move weight forward of your axles in your caravan.
+If your weight is too low, move the weight forward of your axles in your caravan.

-If your weight is too high, move weight back of your axles in your caravan.
+If your weight is too high, move the weight back of your axles in your caravan.

-When you have moved your weight, re-measure head weight of your Coupling,
+When you have moved your weight, re-measure the head weight of your Coupling,

 Understanding sway control may eliminate the need for weight distribution bars and sway control bars.
 Yes, I know